Significant-Gravitas/AutoGPT-Code-Ability/README.md

 With your environment set up, head over to the **Interaction Flow** section for insights on how interactions within the application work, further exploring its functionality and features.

-## Components of Codex
+## Components

-The Codex System is an advanced software development framework comprised of various specialized sub-agents and components.
+This system is an advanced software development framework comprised of various specialized sub-agents and components.
 Each component plays a critical role in the software development lifecycle, from conception to deployment.
-In addition to the primary sub-agents, the Codex System includes essential supportive components: the Common Module, Chains Module, and Prompts Module.
+In addition to the primary sub-agents, this system includes essential supportive components: the Common Module, and Prompts Module.

 1. **Requirements (Product Owner)**: This component is pivotal in understanding and defining the product requirements.
 It acts as a bridge between the client's needs and the technical team, ensuring that the developed software aligns perfectly with the client's vision.